exoscale/cumulus-cl-ports-puppet/README.md

 ![Cumulus icon](http://cumulusnetworks.com/static/cumulus/img/logo_2014.png)

-Cumulus Linux is a software distribution that runs on top of industry standard networking hardware.
+Cumulus Linux is a software distribution that runs on top of industry-standard networking hardware.
 It enables the latest Linux applications and automation tools on networking gear while delivering new levels of innovation and ﬂexibility to the data center.